ultimaweapon/vars/README.md

 # Go Vars
 [![Go Reference](https://pkg.go.dev/badge/github.com/ultimicro/vars.svg)](https://pkg.go.dev/github.com/ultimicro/vars)

 This is a Go library for configuration management.
-It ack as a key-value store backed with default values.
+It act as a key-value store backed with default value.
 Each value can be override with environment variable.

 ## Usage